2024-2025 HPWF Board of Directors

 With her exceptional track record and unwavering dedication to professional development, Marynes Mateos is deeply passionate about nurturing and inspiring future leaders, she is committed to helping them achieve their educational and professional aspirations.

-MARIA JOSE FASHORO, SECRETARY
+MARIA JOSE FASHORO, PRESIDENT ELECT

 Maria Jose, Born in Caracas, Venezuela, Maria Jose migrated to the United States 27 years ago, initially to the Washington, DC area where she started her career in banking at Chevy Chase Bank.
 Now after 25 years in the financial services industry, she has worked at various financial institutions and is currently a Vice President at Regions Bank working as a Branch Manager at their Brandon Town Center branch.
 Maria Jose has been a member of HPWA for the last 8 years and has been a mentor and a board member holding different positions on the board.
 Maria Jose has lived in the Tampa Bay area since 2002 and is passionate about giving back to the community and supporting women pursue higher education.